Bessie Barriscale: Early stage performances

-As a young woman, Barriscale was the Proctor Stock Company's ingenue at the Fifth Avenue Theatre in New York, after which she portrayed Madge in In Old Kentucky for two years.
-In 1902, she married actor Sumner Gard.
+During spring 1902 Barriscale was the Proctor Stock Company's ingenue at the Fifth Avenue Theatre in New York.
+While performing The Rift Within Love's Cloud, a one-act comedy by F. Clifford Smith, during late March and early April, she met actor Sumner Gard, also in the play.
+On April 30, 1902, they were married in Manhattan.
 She did not tell her parents until January 1, 1903.
+For a while they toured together with Proctor, but during summer 1902 Barriscale joined another tour playing In Old Kentucky, which would last two years.

 That was followed by two years as Lovey Mary in Mrs. Wiggs of the Cabbage Patch.
 She became leading woman with the Belasco Stock Company in Los Angeles after performing for a year in Belasco's Rose of the Rancho.
 She went on to portray Luna in The Bird of Paradise and to have the lead in We Are Seven.
-In the first decade of the 20th century Barriscale worked in the legitimate theater on Broadway and on the road as movies were not popular for stage actors yet.